jdupak/diploma-thesis/src/00_thesis.md

 >
 > `F<T>` is invariant over `T` otherwise (no subtyping relation can be derived)

 Consider an example specific to lifetimes in Rust.
 With a simple reference type `&'a T`, the lifetime parameter `'a` is covariant.
 This implies that a reference `&'a T` can be safely coerced into `&'b T` if `'a` is a subtype of `'b`.
-In practical terms, if it is safe to dereference a reference at any point during the period `'a`, it remains safe throughout the shorter period `'b`, given `'b` is a subset of `'a` [^var2].
+In practical terms, if it is safe to dereference a reference at any point during the period `'a`, it remains safe throughout the shorter period `'b`, given `'b` is a subset of `'a`.

-[^var2]: A subset of CFG nodes.

 The situation is different when we pass a reference to a function as an argument.
 In that case, the lifetime parameter is contravariant.
 For function parameters, we need to ensure that the parameter lives as long as the function needs it to.
 For instance, a function pointer with the type `fn foo<'a>(x: &'a T)` can be coerced into `fn foo<'b>(x: &'b T)` if `'b: 'a`.
 Such a transformation is safe because it narrows the range of acceptable argument values for the parameter `x`.

 To visualize this concept, consider the following code snippet, where `'a` denotes a region safe for referencing the storage of `x`, and `'b` denotes a similar region for `y`.
 A function that operates correctly with a reference of lifetime `'b` is also guaranteed to work correctly with a reference of lifetime `'a`, since `'a` contains `'b`.

 > ```rust
 >  let x = 5;        // region 'a